 - You can file a personal injury lawsuit against the at-fault driver in civil court

 What Is a No-Fault State?

 On the other hand, a “no-fault” insurance state means that your auto insurance policy will cover some or all your medical expenses, lost wages, and property damage – regardless of who caused the collision.
 Only a handful of states are considered no-fault states, but not Georgia.

 How Do I Prove Negligence in a Car Accident in Georgia?

-To recover financial compensation from a car accident in Georgia, you must prove the at-fault party's negligence.
+To recover financial compensation from a car accident in Georgia, you must prove the at-fault party's negligence according to Georgia insurance law.
 Negligence is defined as the failure to act in a reasonable safe manner that anyone in the same situation would.

 The following are the four elements required to prove negligence in Georgia:

 - The at-fault driver (or defendant) had a duty of care to follow the traffic laws and operate his/her vehicle in a reasonably safe manner.